Nature has captivating landscapes that catch anyone’s eyes, and what is better than capturing that beauty in a photograph?

-The depth of the field is described as the area that will appear acceptably sharp in your image in front of, and behind the focus point.
+The field’s depth is described as the area that will appear acceptably sharp in your image in front of and behind the focus point.

-This depth varies depending on factors such as distance to the focused element, focal length, and aperture of the diaphragm.
+This depth varies depending on the distance to the focused element, focal length, and diaphragm’s aperture.

 In contrast, the hyperfocal distance is defined as the minimum focus distance with which the most significant depth field is achieved; to get an approach that extends from half this distance to infinity.